Tecnología

 Calculator Free · Private

-An API rate limit defines how many HTTP requests a client can make to a server within a specific time window.
-This calculator converts between the three most common rate-limit units: Requests per Second (RPS), Requests per Minute (RPM), and Requests per Day (RPD).
-Use it when integrating with third-party APIs (OpenAI, Twitter/X, Stripe, GitHub, etc.) that publish limits in one unit while your code needs another.
-For example, OpenAI's free tier publishes limits in RPM, but your retry logic needs RPS to set backoff intervals correctly.
-The core conversion is: RPS = RPM ÷ 60 = RPD ÷ 86,400.
+An API rate limit defines how many HTTP requests a client can make to a server within a time window.
+The most common question is how to convert RPM (requests per minute) to RPS (requests per second) — and the answer is simply RPS = RPM ÷ 60.
+This calculator converts between all four common units: RPS (per second), RPM (per minute), RPH (per hour), and RPD (per day).
+Use it when integrating with third-party APIs (OpenAI, Twitter/X, Stripe, GitHub, etc.) that publish limits in one unit while your code needs another — for example, OpenAI publishes RPM, but your Nginx config and retry/backoff logic need RPS.
+The full chain is: RPS = RPM ÷ 60 = RPH ÷ 3,600 = RPD ÷ 86,400.

 When to use this calculator